Did you know that going to the gym and weight training is Australia’s second most popular sporting activity (Roy Morgan)

 Whether it’s your first time lacing those gym shoes or you’re a long-time fitness junkee, everyone is vulnerable to the risk of gym and personal training injuries.

-Prioritising your health is important no matter your age or previous experience with exercise, but exercising at a gym facility or with a personal trainer does come with its own set of risks.
+Prioritising your health is important no matter your age or previous experience with exercise but exercising at a gym facility or with a personal trainer does come with its own set of risks, and just because you’ve signed a waiver doesn’t mean you’re signing your legal rights away!

 Protections for gyms and personal trainers

-You may have noticed most fitness facilities and personal trainers will require you fill out a waiver when you sign-up, giving them a high level of legal protection against any injuries you sustain while training.
+You may have noticed most fitness facilities and personal trainers will require you to fill out a waiver when you sign up, giving them a high level of legal protection against any injuries you sustain while training.

 Even though you’ve signed a waiver taking ‘full risk responsibility’, gym management and personal trainers are still responsible for making sure you’re in a safe environment.